-There are a number of factors that can contribute to an individual overdosing on opioids, and one of the most significant is using opioids without a tapering plan.
-Buprenorphine can be an important tool in helping to reduce the chance of overdose by tapering off opioids slowly and safely.
-As part of a medication assisted treatment program, buprenorphine can help to ease withdrawal symptoms and cravings, making it more likely that an individual will be successful in quitting opioids.
+Several factors can contribute to an individual overdosing on opioids, and one of the most significant is using opioids without a tapering plan.
+Buprenorphine can be an essential tool in reducing the chance of overdose by helping individuals stop using opioids slowly and safely.
+As part of a medication assisted treatment (MAT) program, buprenorphine can help ease withdrawal symptoms and cravings, making it more likely that an individual will successfully quit opioids.

 What Is Buprenorphine?

-Over the years, buprenorphine has been proven to be an effective medication to provide brain stability for those with opioid addiction.
-Many inpatient drug rehab programs and outpatient addiction treatment providers provide medications containing buprenorphine to patients.
-The biggest problem with buprenorphine is that most patients stop taking it too soon.
+Over the years, buprenorphine has proven to be an effective medication for brain stability for those with opioid addiction.
+Many inpatient drug rehab programs and outpatient addiction treatment providers offer medications containing buprenorphine to patients.

 Recovery is possible, and we can help those affected by addiction start and maintain recovery.
-From buprenorphine to Vivitrol, we offer a range of medication assisted treatments because we know that not every person will respond to the same treatment in the same way.
-We also offer a range of counseling and therapy services to help our patients build the skills they need for long-term recovery.
-If you or someone you love is struggling with addiction, please reach out to us at 888.501.9865.
-We are here to help.
+From buprenorphine to Vivitrol, we offer a range of medication assisted treatments.
+We know that not every person will respond to the same treatment in the same way.
+We also offer counseling and therapy services to help our patients build the skills they need for long-term recovery.